ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/README.md

 }
 ```

-Now Claude Desktop connects to Gateway, which provides access to all configured servers.
+Now Cursor IDE connects to Gateway, which provides access to all configured servers.

 ### Gateway Use Cases